 Research and Graduate Assistantships (RGA)

-The SPT program regularly has two Research and Graduate Assistantships (RGA) to award to incoming students.
-This competitive process is decided by the SPT admissions after the February 1st deadline.
+The SPT program regularly has two Acadia Graduate Teaching Assistantships (AGTA) to award to incoming students with a GPA of 3.0 in each of the last 2 years of undergraduate study (see guidelines here).
+This competitive process is decided by the SPT admissions after the February 1 deadline.
 If extra RGA funding becomes after that deadline, it will be distributed by the committee on a case by case basis.

 Three SPT projects are maintained by the RGS funding.: